Hyrozdmr/Hyrozdmr/README.md

 </div>
 <br>

-👀  I'm a Software Engineer | Test-Driven Development, Object-Oriented Programming.
-I thrive on solving development challenges, whether it's integrating databases, working with cloud services, or ensuring seamless functionality through thorough testing.
-My journey began with over a decade in restaurant management, where I developed strong skills in scheduling, budgeting, staff training, and operational efficiency. 👀
+👀  I'm a Junior Software Developer with expertise in full-stack development, cloud engineering, and DevOps practices.
+Proficient in Python, JavaScript, and cloud services (AWS), with hands-on experience in automating and deploying scalable cloud solutions using Docker, Kubernetes, CI/CD pipelines, and serverless architectures.
+A collaborative team player with a focus on delivering high-quality solutions efficiently.
+Backed by 10+ years of leadership and project management skills from the restaurant industry, I thrive in fast-paced environments and am eager to apply my technical knowledge in building innovative solutions. 👀

-🌱 I'm currently upskilling in cloud engineering, focusing on AWS.
+🌱 Recently, I completed a Cloud Engineering & DevOps specialization at Makers Academy, focusing on AWS.
 I'm working on deploying apps using GitHub Actions, Terraform, and Kubernetes.
 I also recently completed a bootcamp at Makers Academy, focusing on Python, JavaScript, and DevOps. 🌱

 💞️ I love learning and working in a team, so if you're looking to collaborate on anything from apps to Stellaris mods, send me a message!